About laparoscopic hysterectomy

 A hysterectomy is an operation to remove your uterus (womb).
 We usually remove your cervix (neck of your womb).
 We may need to remove your ovaries at the same time.

 Laparoscopic means it is done using a type of keyhole surgery.
-This is associated with less pain, less scarring and a faster return to normal activities.
+This can mean less pain, less scarring and a faster return to normal activities.

 Benefits

-We will discuss with you why we recommend a laparoscopic hysterectomy for you.
+We will discuss with you why we suggest you consider having a laparoscopic hysterectomy.

 A laparoscopic hysterectomy may cure or remove the following conditions: